-Marcelo is the owner of the Bolivian soccer team, Bolivar, the country’s most popular team.
+Soccer is another priority in Marcelo’s life – he owns Bolivar, the most popular soccer team in Bolivia.
 In February 2014, together with David Beckham and Simon Fuller, Marcelo became a principal partner in Miami Beckham United, a venture to establish a Major League Soccer (MLS) franchise in Miami.
-Marcelo also serves on the Fédération Internationale de Football Association (FIFA) Committee for Fair Play and Social Responsibility.
+He also serves on the Fédération Internationale de Football Association (FIFA) Committee for Fair Play and Social Responsibility.

-Marcelo holds a Bachelor of Science in Economics and Finance and an honorary Doctorate of Commercial Science from Bentley University in Massachusetts.
+Marcelo earned a Bachelor of Science in Economics and Finance and an honorary Doctorate of Commercial Science from Bentley University in Massachusetts.